 Do the new features and design actually make this better or should you stick with the old dog?

-Editor’s note: this JBL Clip 4 review was updated on September 17, 2021, to update durability and portability scores, and to add the JBL GO 3 to the Alternatives section.
+Editor’s note: this JBL Clip 4 review was updated on January 20, 2022, to expand the list of buying options and to add the JBL Flip 6 and Bose SoundLink Flex to the Notable mentions section.

 Who should get the JBL Clip 4?